Our 4 Days Family Holiday in Vienna, Austria

 Schönbrunn Palace (Schloss Schönbrunn) was the main summer residence of the Habsburg rulers.
 There is a vast and lovely garden in front of the palace.
-Visitors can access this garden and take a walk and explore the area.
+Visitors can access this garden, take a walk, and explore the area.
 The campus also houses Neptune fountains and Gloriette.
 The palace can be visited with a guided tour or audio guide.

 There are many options for choosing what to visit in Schönbrunn.
 Check out the Ticketing page on their official site and make a choice based on your time availability and interest.
 We took a Family Pass, and it worked well for us.